TorBox-App/hosted-terms_of_service/README.md

 <ul>
   <li>Downloading or uploading licensed media or copyrighted content.</li>
   <li>Downloading or uploading Child Sexual Abuse Material (CSAM).</li>
+  <li>Downloading or uploading Adult Content.</li>
   <li>Downloading or uploading of malware, viruses, worms, Trojan horses, or any other computer code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment.</li>
   <li>Downloading or uploading anything illegal in the country of South Africa.</li>
   <li>Downloading or uploading anything illegal in the country of the Netherlands.</li>
   <li>Downloading or uploading anything illegal in the country of the United States of America.</li>
 </ul>

-<p>If you believe you have a valid complaint against a user on our platform, please contact abuse@torbox.app with a valid complaint and you will be answered within 24-48 hours.</p>
+<p>If you believe you have a valid complaint against content on our platform, please contact abuse@torbox.app with a valid complaint and you will be answered within 24-48 business hours.</p>

 <br/>

 <h2 id="best-effort">Best-Effort Service</h2>

-<p>TorBox is a freemium service offering torrent downloading to its users.
-TorBox is developed by a small team that does its best to maintain the reliability and uptime of the service.
+<p>TorBox is developed by a small team that does its best to maintain the reliability and uptime of the service.
 We cannot in good faith guarantee a service level, uptime guarantee, or any other promise of its level of service.
 Paying for and using the service is subscribing to a fun collective of effort to provide you the best services we can.
 No refunds are given due to poor service performance, or downtime.</p>

 <br/>